 - On iPhone/iPad with Touch ID, press and hold the Home button and sleep/wake button at once for up to 10 seconds until the Apple logo pops up on the screen.

-2. Make Your iPhone or iPad Visible
+2. Make Your iPhone or iPad Visible to Fix AirDrop Issues

 To make your device Visible: Bring up the control center, press and hold the panel featuring Airplane mode.
 Then, tap on AirDrop and be sure to choose Everyone.

 NOTE: If you select Contacts Only option, AirDrop might not be able to discover new devices.